-- 3 Must be unflavored whole milk for children age 1.
+3 Must be unflavored whole milk for children age 1.
 Must be unflavored low-fat (1%) or unflavored fat-free (skim) milk for children 2 through 5 years old.
-Must be unflavored low-fat (1%), flavored low-fat (1%), unflavored fat-free (skim), or flavored fat-free (skim) milk for children 6 years old and older. - 4 Alternate protein products must meet the requirements in Appendix A to Part 226. - 5 Yogurt must contain no more than 23 grams of total sugars per 6 ounces. - 6 Pasteurized full-strength juice may only be used to meet the vegetable or fruit requirement at one meal, including snack, per day. - 7 At least one serving per day, across all eating occasions, must be whole grain-rich.
-Grain-based desserts do not count towards meeting the grains requirement. - 8 Beginning October 1, 2021, ounce equivalents are used to determine the quantity of creditable grains. - 9 Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other sugars per 100 grams of dry cereal). - 10 Beginning October 1, 2021, the minimum serving sizes specified in this section for ready-to-eat breakfast cereals must be served.
-Until October 1, 2021, the minimum serving size for any type of ready-to-eat breakfast cereal is 1⁄4 cup for children ages 1 and 2, 1⁄4 cup for children ages 3 through 5, and 3⁄4 cup for children ages 6 through 12.
+Must be unflavored low-fat (1%), flavored low-fat (1%), unflavored fat-free (skim), or flavored fat-free (skim) milk for children 6 years old and older.

+- 4 Alternate protein products must meet the requirements in Appendix A of 7 CFR Part 226. - 5 Yogurt must contain no more than 23 grams of total sugars per 6 ounces. - 6 Pasteurized full-strength juice may only be used to meet the vegetable or fruit requirement at one meal, including snack, per day. - At least one serving per day, across all eating occasions, must be whole grain-rich.
+Grain-based desserts do not count towards meeting the grains requirement. - 8 Refer to FNS guidance for additional information on crediting different types of grains. - 9 Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other sugars per 100 grams of dry cereal).